vikasksrivastava/gridster-jekyll-theme/_posts/Cloud/2019-09-28-AWSCSA-Associate.md

 **Best Practices:**

-- CloudTrail (AccessLogs) in master account and esnure the SCP does not let the same to be deleted at individiual account level.
+- CloudTrail (AccessLogs) in master account and ensure the SCP does not let the same to be deleted at individiual account level.
 - Do not create resources (`` etc) in Master Account, Use it for Billign , Manageent , Policies

 ## Service Control Policy